openkfw/TruBudget/docs/developer/architecture/0004-resource-level-lifetime.md

 ## Implementation

-This ADR is desigend to enable a MVP implementation.
+This ADR is designed to enable a MVP implementation.
 Implementation consists of a check before closing a project whether all subprojects have already been closed.

 ## Consequences